martmichals/stout-case-study/results/CaseStudy1.md

     * Given more time, would evaluate models using cross-validation

-These pre-processing steps were performed for both the train set, and test set, but separately as to not introduce unintended biases to the model.
+These pre-processing steps were performed for both the train set, and test set, but separately as to not introduce unintended biases to the model:

 * Null Value Replacement
     * For values in the columns `{'emp_length', 'debt_to_income', 'annual_income_joint', 'debt_to_income_joint'}`, null values were replaced with the feature mean